AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 ## Current status

-**Important!** Do not use Fn-4 without YogaSMC, it crashes the system.

 - VoodooPS2 for keyboard and trackpoint.
 - VoodooI2C for trackpad (works without need for GPIO pinning) and touchscreen.
 - VoodooRMI for some improvements: better trackpoint, no trackpad lag with trackpoint buttons.